Panda (song): Remixes, samples and media usage

 "Panda" has been unofficially remixed several times by various rappers, including T-Pain, Lil Mama, Uncle Murda, Montana of 300, Dave East, Lupe Fiasco, Futuristic, Meek Mill, Lil' Kim, Cupcakke, Maino, Kash Doll, Fabolous, Joyner Lucas and Fat Trel among others.

-A Spanish version was released by Puerto Rican Latin trap artist Almighty on the Miami-based label Carbon Fiber Music.
+A Spanish version was released by Cuban Latin trap artist Almighty on the Miami-based label Carbon Fiber Music.
 Borrowing the original version's beat, it features Farruko, owner of said label, while a subsequent remix adds Daddy Yankee and Cosculluela.
 Additionally, fellow Latin trap artist Anuel AA released a diss track towards Almighty, entitled "RIP Panda" and using the same beat, after being taken down from the remix.

 Kanye West sampled the song for his song "Pt.
 2" which appeared on his seventh studio album, The Life of Pablo (2016).
 In an interview with Big Boy on June 3, 2016, Kanye West announced an official "15 minute" Panda remix, featuring verses from all GOOD Music artists.
-However, as of 2024, the remix has not seen any release.
+However, as of 2026, the remix has not seen any release.

 "Panda" was used by NBA player Shaquille O'Neal as his WrestleMania 32 entrance music.

 The song is also heard in the television shows Empire, Rosewood, Black-ish, Son of Zorn, Skam, and The Last Man on Earth.

 The song is also heard in the films The Secret Life of Pets 2 (in which Kevin Hart briefly covers the track) and Baywatch.

 Beyoncé used the song as part of a dance break during her song "Diva" in The Formation World Tour.

 Music video

 The song's official music video was released on May 10, 2016, through the subscription-based digital music streaming platform Tidal.
 The YouTube video came out on May 17 and has over half of a billion views as of 2023.
-The night time music video features an urban theme and close-ups of Desiigner himself, with a cameo appearance by Ye (formerly Kanye West).
+The night time music video features an urban theme and close-ups of Desiigner himself, with a cameo appearance by Kanye West.
 Desiigner carjacks a stopped black BMW X6 and cruises the streets; he then rides shotgun as he raps with Ye driving.
 At the end, he watches a white X6 doing donuts.